Evidlo/prelim/main.typ

   Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts that cause the numerical result to deviate from the functions they approximate.
 Since the exosphere is well-understood to smoothly vary with larger density gradients at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
 The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @alg_outline.

-    The regular spherical grid used in this manuscript has its 0° elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and ±180° azimuth branch point pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.
+    The regular spherical grid used in this manuscript has its 0° elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and ±180° azimuth branch point pointed away from the Sun (-X Cartesian GSE axis), as shown in @grid_details.

     This manuscript uses convention $r$, $e$, $a$ when referring to radial, elevational, and azimuthal dimensions to avoid ambiguity with astrophysical versus mathematical conventions for spherical coordinates as in @sph_convention that denote the elevational and azimuthal dimensions differently.